 Compatibility between DA2GC AS (ETSI TR 103 054) and BFWA

+Methodology

-that the DA2GC aircraft station is approaching the BFWA CS at a given altitude (3000m and 10000m).
+It is considered that the DA2GC aircraft station is approaching the BFWA CS at a given altitude (3000m and 10000m).
 The interference level arriving at the victim receiver was calculated taking into account the transmit power density of the interfering system, the great circle distance, the aircraft elevation (up to 90 degrees), the resulting free space loss, the antenna characteristics of the interfering and the victim system and the interference protection level of the victim system.
 The following Figure 4 illustrates the scenario between a BFWA BS and a DA2GC AS.

-Figure 63: Interference scenario
+Figure 108: Interference scenario